exercism/rust/docs/CONTRIBUTING.md

 If you want to run CI tests locally, `just test` will get you quite far.

+## Excluding tests and adding custom ones

+While creating or updating an exercise, you may decide to exclude certain tests from being generated.
+You can do so by setting `include = false` in `.meta/tests.toml`.
+Please include a comment about the reason for excluding it.

+If you want to add additional track-specific tests, you can do so in a file `.meta/additional-tests.json`.
+Only do this with a good reason for not upstreaming these tests.
+A comment in the additional test should answer these questions:
+- Why is the test no upstreamed to `problem-specifications`, i.e. why is it not generally valuable to other languages?
+- Why is the test valuable for the Rust track anyway?

 ## Creating a new exercise

 Please familiarize yourself with the [Exercism documentation about practice exercises].